twist-code/twist-code/README.md

- <h1>Hello, I'm Nick! </h1>
+ <h1>Hello, I'm Nick Tresor IRADUKUNDA! </h1>

 <a href="https://www.linkedin.com/in/nick-trésor-iradukunda-3163901b7/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a dedicated and highly skilled cybersecurity specialist from Rwanda.
+With a strong academic background and extensive hands-on experience in cybersecurity, I am committed to protecting digital assets and ensuring robust IT security frameworks.
+This portfolio showcases my projects, skills, and contributions to the field of cybersecurity.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+As a dedicated and detail-oriented cybersecurity professional with a strong foundation in network security, ethical hacking, and incident response, I aim to leverage my skills and experience as a SOC Analyst.
+My goal is to contribute to a resilient and secure IT environment, continuously improving threat detection and response capabilities.

 <h2>👨‍💻 Cybersecurity Projects:</h2>